cosmicnebula200/HideNameTag/README.md

   2. description: this permission gives you access to the /unhide command

 # Support
-contact CosmicNebula#2508 on Discord if you want help or have any suggestions for new masks
+contact CosmicNebula#2508 on Discord if you want help or have any suggestions